top of page

 Decorative alcove with Radha Krishna idols, brass lamp on cane-front wood cabinet and fabrics thaan display

-The layout is envisioned as multiple zones that balance product density and enhance customer interaction, seamlessly integrating cultural authenticity with modern elegance.
-Placed on the periphery is the traditional over the counter and gaddi setups which encourages strong interaction between the customers and staff, giving a sense of curated experience to the client.
+The layout is organised into zones that balance product density and enhance customer interaction, seamlessly integrating cultural authenticity with modern elegance.
+The traditional over-the-counter and gaddi setups remain along the periphery to encourage strong interaction between the customers and staff, giving a sense of curated experience to the client.

 Central aisle with white chairs under bamboo pendant lights and colourful saree displays on both sides